 Capture a high-quality screenshot.
 Whether you’re working on an important presentation or just sending your coworker a quick screenshot in Slack, it’s essential to capture a high-quality image.
 Capture your entire screen or full screen to get the highest resolution.

 Blurry screenshots can look unprofessional, and they’re harder to understand.
 Even if you only need a small portion of your screen, capture a larger area or screenshot the entire screen, then crop the image to remove the unnecessary parts later.
-You’ll get a clear, crisp image.
+You’ll get a clear, crisp image with the help of our PNG maker.
 If you simply screenshot a tiny section of your screen, the photo will blur and pixelate as you stretch it to fit your presentation.